numericalalgorithmsgroup/dfols/docs/userguide.rst

 * :code:`args` - a tuple of extra arguments passed to the objective function.
 * :code:`bounds` - a tuple :code:`(lower, upper)` with the vectors :math:`a` and :math:`b` of lower and upper bounds on :math:`x` (default is :math:`a_i=-10^{20}` and :math:`b_i=10^{20}`).
 To set bounds for either :code:`lower` or :code:`upper`, but not both, pass a tuple :code:`(lower, None)` or :code:`(None, upper)`.
+* :code:`projections` - a list :code:`[f1,f2,...,fn]` of functions that each take as input a point :code:`x` and return a new point :code:`y`.
+The new point :code:`y` should be given by the projection of :code:`x` onto a closed convex set.
+The intersection of all sets corresponding to a function must be non-empty.
 * :code:`npt` - the number of interpolation points to use (default is :code:`len(x0)+1`).
 If using restarts, this is the number of points to use in the first run of the solver, before any restarts (and may be optionally increased via settings in :code:`user_params`).
 * :code:`rhobeg` - the initial value of the trust region radius (default is :math:`0.1\max(\|x_0\|_{\infty}, 1)`, or 0.1 if :code:`scaling_within_bounds`).
 * :code:`rhoend` - minimum allowed value of trust region radius, which determines when a successful termination occurs (default is :math:`10^{-8}`).